-The actively managed sub-funds use the benchmark SBI® Foreign AAA-BBB (TR) Index or Bloomberg AusBond Composite Index as a reference for portfolio construction, performance comparison and for risk management.
+The actively managed sub-funds use the benchmark Bloomberg AusBond Composite Index as a reference for portfolio construction, performance comparison, sustainability profile comparison and risk management.
+The benchmark is not designed to promote ESG characteristics.
+The sub-fund's sustainability profile is measured by its benchmark's profile and the corresponding results are calculated at least once a year from the respective monthly profiles and published in the annual report.
 For unit classes with "hedged" in their name, currency-hedged versions of the relevant benchmark (if available) are used.
 It is expected that a substantial portion of a sub-fund's investments will be part of that sub-fund's benchmark.
 The Portfolio Manager can use its own discretion to invest in companies or sectors that are not included in the sub-fund's benchmark in order to take advantage of specific investment opportunities.
 In particular, in periods of heightened market volatility or uncertainty, and if opportunistic investments could add unwanted risks to the portfolio, it is expected that a sub-fund's risk/return profile will be relatively similar to its benchmark.

-Within the scope of the general investment policy, these sub-funds invest at least two-thirds of their assets in debt securities and claims as defined above, issued by international and supranational organisations, public-sector, semi-public or private borrowers and denominated in the currency of the respective sub-fund or with an option on the currency of the respective sub-fund.
+Within the scope of the general investment policy, the sub-funds invests at least two-thirds of its assets in debt securities and claims as defined above, issued by international and supranational organisations, public-sector, semi-public or private borrowers and denominated in AUD or with an option on the currency of the sub-fund.

-Furthermore, each sub-fund may invest up to one-third of its assets in debt securities and claims denominated in a currency other than the one which features in its name.
+Furthermore, the sub-fund may invest up to one-third of its assets in debt securities and claims denominated in a currency other than the one which features in its name.

-After deducting cash and cash equivalents, the sub-funds may invest up to one third of their assets in money market instruments.
-Up to 25% of their assets may be invested in convertible, exchangeable and warrant-linked bonds as well as convertible debentures.
+After deducting cash and cash equivalents, the sub-fund may invest up to one third of its assets in money market instruments.
+Up to 25% of its assets may be invested in convertible, exchangeable and warrant-linked bonds as well as convertible debentures.

-In addition, after deducting cash and cash equivalents, the sub-funds may invest up to 10% of their assets in equities, equity rights and warrants as well as shares, other equity shares and dividend-right certificates acquired through the exercise of conversion rights, subscription rights or options, in addition to warrants remaining after the separate sale of ex-warrant bonds and any equities acquired with these warrants.
+In addition, after deducting cash and cash equivalents, the sub-fund may invest up to 10% of its assets in equities, equity rights and warrants as well as shares, other equity shares and dividend-right certificates acquired through the exercise of conversion rights, subscription rights or options, in addition to warrants remaining after the separate sale of ex-warrant bonds and any equities acquired with these warrants.

 The equities acquired by exercise of rights or through subscription must be sold no later than 12 months after they were acquired.
-The sub-funds may invest a total of up to 20% of their net assets in ABS, MBS, CMBS and CDOs/CLOs.
-The associated risks are specified in the section "Risks connected with the use of ABS/MBS" or "Risks connected with the use of CDOs/CLOs".
+The sub-fund may invest a total of up to 20% of its net assets in ABS, MBS, CMBS and CDOs/CLOs.
+The associated risks are specified in the section "Risks connected with the use of ABS/MBS" or " "Risks connected with the use of CDOs/CLOs".

-As part of efficient asset management, the sub-funds may invest in all the derivative financial instruments listed in the section "Special techniques and instruments with securities and money market instruments as underlying assets" subject to the provisions and guidelines set forth therein.
+As part of efficient asset management, the sub-fund may invest in all the derivative financial instruments listed in the section "Special techniques and instruments with securities and money market instruments as underlying assets" subject to the provisions and guidelines set forth therein.
 Permitted underlyings include, in particular, the instruments specified under Point 1.1(g) ("Permitted investments of the Fund").